theonion/fartscroll.js/README.md

 # fartscroll.js

-## Everyone farts.
+Everyone farts.
 And now your web pages can too.

 _Now with 100% less jQuery!
 (Sorry, jQuery, we still love you)_

+### Setup:

 1. Include "fartscroll.js" in your page.
 2. Initialize the fartscroll plugin once the DOM has loaded: